 It’s an obvious question and chances are you already know about it.
 Suppose, you’re running a yoga class and you found that some of your customers are facing difficulty to book the classes and personal trainer.
 As this option is only available on the desktop, clients prefer to look for other options with easy booking options.

 On the other hand, you are spending a lot of time providing seamless service to your existing customers, which is consuming most of our team resources and efforts and limiting your growth.

 - How can a mobile app solve that problem?

 A mobile application can solve many problems associated with your business.
 It can allow your customer to book your services easily through the app.
-Other than that, you can integrate feedback or chat feature to make the entire process more user-friendly.
+Other than that, you can integrate feedback or chat features to make the entire process more user-friendly.

 - What is the expected result?

 For your business, more booking means more sales and revenue.
 On the customer side, the app would increase customer satisfaction and boost great social proof.

 These answers are very important and will help a lot in further stages of the app development.